Skylimit Drift Day own car

-Almost all the top Dutch and Belgian drifters started their drifting careers at our Skylimit Drift Days!
+Almost all the top Dutch and Belgian drifters started their drifting careers at Skylimit Drift School!

-You can also enter this Drift Day with a rented car.
+You can also enter this drift school with a rented car.

 |noise limit||95 db|